mvolkmann/blog/src/swift/CloudKit.md

 ## Overview

-CloudKit is an Apple cloud-based database solution that is similar to Firebase.
+CloudKit is an Apple-provided cloud-based database solution that is similar to Firebase.
 It provides a generous amount of free storage.
-Using CloudKit requires an Apple Developer account.
+Developers need an Apple Developer account in order to use CloudKit in an app.
+Users of the app need an Apple ID and must configure the use of iCloud in the Settings app of their devices.

 CloudKit supports three kinds of databases.